centreon/centreon-documentation/versioned_docs/version-22.10/upgrade/centreon-ha/upgrade-from-21-10.md

 mv /etc/centreon-ha/centreon_central_sync.pm.rpmsave /etc/centreon-ha/centreon_central_sync.pm
 ```

-On the passive central node, move the "install" directory to avoid getting the "upgrade" screen in the WUI in the event of a further exchange of roles.
+On the passive central node, move the "install" directory to avoid getting the "upgrade" screen in the interface in the event of a further exchange of roles.

 ```bash
 mv /usr/share/centreon/www/install /var/lib/centreon/installs/install-update-`date +%Y-%m-%d`